[Originally published 2019. Updated October 2025]

 1156 High Street, Santa Cruz, CA 95064

-If you do decide to apply to a UC, here’s a friendly reminder: the filing period for the UC admissions application is October 1-November 30!
+If you decide to apply to a UC, here’s a friendly reminder: the filing period for the UC admissions application is August 1-December 1, 2025.

 I studied at UCLA and minored in French.
 The department is relatively small, but it allowed me to get to know the professors, TAs, and classmates on a more-personal level.
 We also had a weekly French club that was a great way to learn about French culture and practice speaking the language.
 Fond times!